 You may not know this, but bones are living, active tissues that are constantly being remodeled.
 They support the body structurally, they protect our vital organs, and they allow us to move.
-Additionally, bones provide an environment for bone marrow, where blood cells are created, and they act as a storage area for minerals, particularly calcium.Click To Tweet More than 99 percent of our body’s calcium is held in our bones and teeth; however, bones are mostly made of the protein collagen.
+Additionally, [click_to_tweet tweet=”bones provide an environment for bone marrow, where blood cells are created, and they act as a storage area for minerals, particularly calcium.” quote=”bones provide an environment for bone marrow, where blood cells are created, and they act as a storage area for minerals, particularly calcium.”]
+More than 99 percent of our body’s calcium is held in our bones and teeth; however, bones are mostly made of the protein collagen.

 Many people take collagen supplements in capsules or possibly as a powder for their fingernails and their hair, but you need to know that collagen is also essential for your bone and your connective tissue health.

 Bones have an internal structure that is similar to if you visualize a honeycomb.
 This is able to make them rigid yet relatively light.
 Bones are composed of two types of tissue:

 - A hard outer layer that is dense, strong, and durable, called compact (or cortical) bone.
 It makes up around 80 percent of adult bone mass.

 - The second type of bone is called cancellous bone or spongy bone, and this consists of a network of what is called “trabeculae” or rod-like structures.
 It is lighter, less dense, and more flexible than compact bone.